Empty athletics running track at sunrise

 How age grading works

-- The age standard.
-This is the world-class time for your age and sex at your distance.
-It is built from the open-class record and an age factor that equals 1.0 at peak age, roughly 25 to 35, and shrinks as you get older.
+• The age standard.
+The world-class time for your age and sex at your distance.
+It uses an age factor of 1.0 at peak age (roughly 25 to 35) that shrinks as you get older.

-- The percentage.
-Your score compares your time to the age standard.
-The closer your time is to that standard, the higher your percentage, and 100 percent equals the age-group world record.
+• The percentage.
+How close your time is to that standard.
+100 percent equals the age-group world record.

 What your age-graded percentage means